van001/lesscode-fp/README.md

 All the functions in lesscode library accept data as the last parameter.

 ```
-// takes List as the last parameter (point-free)
+// takes List as the last parameter
 const l2String = sep => lst => lst.join(sep)

+// coverts List of Strings to uppercase; point free
+twoUpper = lmap(suppercase)
 ```

 ### Composition ###
 The crux of any programming paradigm is composition.
 Composition allows you to re-use the code (less code ;-))

 In functional programming there is no assignment, you just compose functions to produce more specific functions/ solutions.

-Haskell has infix composition operator like '.' (for pure function) and '>>= / >>' (for [monadic composition](https://github.com/van001/lesscode-fp#monad-endofunctor)).
-Other multi-paradigm languages like javascript, java etc do not have any such operators nor they support infix styling.
+Functional programming language like Haskell has infix composition operator like '.' (for pure function) and '>>= / >>' (for [monadic composition](https://github.com/van001/lesscode-fp#monad-endofunctor)).
+Other multi-paradigm languages like javascript, java, etc do not have any such operators nor they support infix styling.

 Lesscode library provides :
 - **$(...)** for pure function composition.